iamdhil/aiven-docs/docs/products/kafka/howto/create-topic.md

 1. If required, set the advanced configuration option to **Yes**.
 1. In the **Topic advanced configuration** section, set properties such as the replication factor, number of partitions, and other settings.
-These settings can be modified later if needed.
+These settings can be modified later.
 1. Click **Create topic**.

-The new topic will be visible immediately, but it may take a few minutes before you can update its settings.
+The new topic is visible immediately, but it may take a few minutes before you can update its settings.

 </TabItem>
 <TabItem value="CLI" label="CLI">